gumlet/php-image-resize/README.md

 WebP support is added with PHP `5.6.0` and current version of library supports that.
 If you are facing issues, please use `1.9.2` version of this library.

-For PHP versions >= 7.2, `2.0.1` or above version of this library should be used.
+For PHP versions >= 7.2 to 8.0, `2.0.x` or version of this library should be used.

 Otherwise: